MicrosoftDocs/visualstudio-docs/docs/ide/create-new-project.md

 ---
 title: Create a new project
-description: Learn how to create a new project in Visual Studio. ms.date: 10/28/2022 ms.topic: how-to
+description: Create and configure a new project in Visual Studio by choosing a template type, the Framework version, an authentication type, and more. ms.date: 10/28/2022 ms.topic: how-to
 f1_keywords: